Missouri Cryptocurrency Laws

 House Bill 379 failed to pass in 2017 and has not been rescheduled.
 It would have regulated fiduciary management of digital property, which was broadened to include digital currency.
 The Senate version of the bill, SB 129, also failed to pass during the 2017 session.

 Is cryptocurrency legal in Missouri?

-Do you have Cryptocurrency or Blockchain Issues or questions?
-Freeman Law is an innovative thought leader in the blockchain and cryptocurrency space.
-Blockchain and virtual currency activities take place in a rapidly evolving regulatory landscape.
-Freeman Law is dedicated to staying at the forefront as these emerging technologies continue to revolutionize social and economic activities.
-Contact Freeman Law to Schedule a consultation or call (214) 984-3410 to discuss your cryptocurrency and blockchain technology concerns.
+We are dedicated to staying at the forefront as these emerging technologies continue to revolutionize social and economic activities.
+Contact us to schedule a consultation or call (214) 984-3410 to discuss your cryptocurrency and blockchain technology concerns.